 My preference is to adopt a full reserve banking system, but I do acknowledge that it is far less likely that such a replacement will occur anytime soon, and that consequently Ray's approach of seeking better management of the system we have is of more practical value.

-The long term debt cycle refers to a timeline along which a economy experiences multiple episodes of growth and recession, with each episode accruing a gradual expansion of household debt until, ultimately, a severe depression resets the entire financial system.
+The long term debt cycle refers to a timeline along which an economy experiences multiple episodes of growth and recession, with each episode accruing a gradual expansion of debt via artificially low interest rates until, ultimately, a severe depression resets the entire financial system.

 By 'depression' Ray means a recession that incurs at least a 3% decline in economic output, as has happened in the US twice in modern economic history i.e. the Great Depression of the 1930s, and the Global Financial Crisis of 2007-08.

-Whether or not such a debt crisis leads to a deflationary bust or an inflationary bust is thought to depend on many specific factors, but chiefly it depends on whether the debt that has been accrued is denominated in term of the national currency, or foreign currency.
-If the former, the tendency is for a deflationary depression to occur, whilst the later tends to lead to an inflationary depression.
+Whether or not such a debt crisis leads to a deflationary bust or an inflationary bust is thought to depend on many specific factors, but chiefly it depends on whether the debt that has been accrued is denominated in terms of the national currency, or foreign currency.
+If the former, the tendency has been for a deflationary depression to occur, while the later has tended to lead to an inflationary depression.

 Underlying the development of the long term debt cycle is the standard boom-bust business cycle.
-This starts with improving economic circumstances that encourage people to borrow heavily for speculative purposes e.g. in order to purchase assets like houses whilst their prices are rising, in anticipation of making future capital gains (or simply to get on the property ladder whilst it is still affordable to do so).
+This starts with improving economic circumstances that encourage people to borrow heavily for speculative purposes e.g. in order to purchase assets like houses while their prices are rising, in anticipation of making future capital gains (or simply to get on the property ladder before it is unaffordable to do so).
 This leads to 'bubble markets' developing for these assets, with rapid expansion of consumer spending and an overheating of the economy, which eventually leads to a downturn.

-The difference is that whilst the typical business cycle can be accommodated by monetary and fiscal policy maneuvering (interest rate cuts in particular) in order to boost the economy once it enters a downturn, these tools fail once interest rates are already close to zero.
+The difference is that while the typical business cycle could be accommodated by monetary and fiscal policy maneuvering (interest rate cuts in particular) in order to boost consumer spending once it enters a downturn, these tools would fail once interest rates are already close to zero (remember that the emphasis in the past was on boosting consumer borrowing/spending via lower interest rates - printing money to fund government deficit spending was not the policy of the day).

-Creation of an economic stimulus when interest rates are already near to zero is much tougher to achieve with the normal macroeconomic policy tools.
-The Great Depression of the 1930s is the clearest example of what happens when the government stands idly by and just hopes for the best.
+Creation of an economic stimulus when interest rates were already near to zero was much tougher to achieve with the standard macroeconomic policy tools of the day.
+The Great Depression of the 1930s is the clearest example of what happens when the government stands idly by and does nothing more once interest rates are bottomed out.
 US unemployment peaked at 24.9% in 1933, and the money supply contracted (largely due to bank failures) by around 35% with similar falls in the price level (i.e. deflation).

-In Germany, where much of the country's debts in this period existed in the form of First World War reparations denominated in US Dollars, the burden of the debt became unbearable as the exchange rate of dollar shot up following a US deflationary recession in 1920-21 (deflation of the US price-level meant that the purchasing power of each dollar was rising, and thus its exchange rate against other currencies was rising).
+In Germany, where much of the country's debts in this period existed in the form of First World War reparations denominated in terms of gold and other commodities, the burden of the debt became unbearable as France and the other Allies demanded massive reparation payments.

-Rapid expansion of the German money-supply via the printing press was then used to pay for essential services, and the end result was hyperinflation of the German Mark (starting in 1921 and peaking in 1923).
+Rapid expansion of the German money-supply via the printing press was resorted to in order to pay the debts and maintain vital services, and the end result was hyperinflation of the German mark (starting in 1921 and peaking in 1923).

-The economic cost and misery from this sort of inflationary depression is even more serious than a deflationary depression, and it can easily create enough anger and resentment to pave the way for extremist political parties to gain power; as happened in Germany with catastrophic global consequences.
+The economic cost and misery from this sort of inflationary depression is even more serious than that of a deflationary depression, and it can easily create enough anger and resentment to pave the way for extremist political parties to gain power; as happened in Germany in the 1930s, with catastrophic global consequences as a result.

 The book gets a lot more controversial in its suggested remedy for debt crisis situations in that it prescribes a much greater role for our regulatory bodies.
-Critics such as myself regard these institutions as wholly incapable of analyzing, let alone treating, complex macroeconomic money-market problems.
+Critics, such as myself, regard these institutions as wholly incapable of analyzing, let alone treating, complex macroeconomic problems.

 My personal experiences of public sector organizations is more in line with the experiences of the renowned economist Thomas Sowell who, after a single summer's internship with the US Labor Department, realized that these organizations are not well constructed to solve the very problems for which they exist.
 Rather, they become self-serving organizations that prioritize their own interests.

-They do not do this out of malice or selfishness, but the human-beings who run them face all sorts of political and personal pressures that bias the work they do, with none of the competitive market pressures that force regular organizations to operate effectively in order to survive.
+They do not do this out of malice or selfishness, but the human-beings who run them face all sorts of political and personal pressures that bias the work they do, with none of the competitive market pressures that force regular organizations to operate efficiently.

 As Ray points out in his book, the central bankers themselves stress the difficulty of spotting bubble-markets as they appear, but Ray Dalio stresses the necessity of doing so, and of acting decisively in order to mitigate them as a key element of preventing the boom-bust business cycle and long term debt cycle from perpetuating.